-When Matthew Mellon tragically passed away in Mexico earlier this year, the cryptocurrency community lost an important investor and supporter.
+When Matthew Mellon tragically passed away in Mexico in 2018, the cryptocurrency community lost an important investor and supporter.
 Matthew was a prominent heir of the powerful Mellon family of bankers, and he inherited more than just monetary wealth; he was an early Bitcoin investor who reinvested his profits into Ripple, the competing blockchain-based cryptocurrency that trades under the XRP symbol.
 At one point, Mellon’s XRP holdings were valued at more than a billion dollars, and the private key to his cryptocurrency wallet may have been irretrievably lost with his death.

 The issue of lost digital currency passwords has been around since Bitcoin was launched nearly a decade ago.
 It is difficult to determine the exact amount of cryptocurrency currently frozen or inaccessible due to private keys or physical wallets that can no longer be retrieved.
 A few years ago, the story of an early digital currency miner who accidentally threw away a hard drive containing the cryptographic private keys to more than $10 million worth of Bitcoin; that man has unsuccessfully petitioned his municipal council for permission to excavate the local landfill, even offering the city a 50 percent finder’s fee.